Brianneb1/trackage/README.md

 You will need Python installed to run this application.

 There are 4 available functions in this application:
-1. add - requires tracking number and shipping service
+1. add - requires tracking number, shipping service, and description
-ex: python trackage.py add -tn 12312312312312312312 -s usps
+ex: python trackage.py add -tn 12312312312312312312 -s usps -d socks
 2. delete - requires tracking number
 ex: python trackage.py delete -tn 12312312312312312312
 3. track_all - no arguments